 Senate Judiciary Committee rescinds Manafort subpoena

-The Senate Judiciary Committee has rescinded its subpoena compelling Paul Manafort, President Trump's former campaign manager, to testify at a public hearing, a source familiar with the matter told Fox News.
+The Senate Judiciary Committee has rescinded its subpoena compelling Paul Manafort, President Trump's former campaign manager, to testify at a public hearing later this week.

+Committee chairman Sen. Chuck Grassley, R-Iowa, and ranking member Dianne Feinstein, D-Calif., said Tuesday the subpoena had been withdrawn after Manafort began the process of handing over documents to the committee and "committed to negotiating in good faith a date for a future interview."

-Sen. Dianne Feinstein, D-Calif., the committee's ranking member, told Fox News that Manafort and Donald Trump Jr., the president's eldest son, would appear before the committee "hopefully in September."
+Feinstein told Fox News that Manafort and Donald Trump Jr., the president's eldest son, would appear before the committee "hopefully in September."

 "The staffs are negotiating and it just got too close," Feinstein said, "and members need to prepare and they need to get documents to be able to prepare, so that's what we've set upon now."